 Warm-ups are an essential part of every lesson and your programme.
-Your warm up routine reflects you and what you are about – don’t let it be boring!
+I believe that your junior’s warm-up routine reflects you and what you are about – don’t let it be boring!
 Use it as a way to set your standards for the lesson and your programme.

-At the LTA North’s Conference in Leeds I presented 3 sets of multiple warm-up exercises that are guaranteed to help get your junior players ready to move, ready to play, ready to learn!
+At one of LTA North’s Conferences in Leeds, I presented 3 sets of multiple warm-up exercises that are guaranteed to help get your junior players ready to move, ready to play, ready to learn!
 Don’t worry if you couldn’t be there – this post gives you everything you need PLUS a tonne of drills.
-I’ve also posted an agenda that you can use to plan your warm up.
+I’ve also posted an agenda that you can use to plan your warm-up.

 “READY TO MOVE, READY TO PLAY, READY TO LEARN”

-What type of sport is tennis at any level?
+What type of sport is tennis – what are warm-ups preparing players for?